archit-kalla/project2/ReadMe_Instructions.txt

 Expected State Change: Both of the clients do a read and see each other's articles.
 This means that the articles
                        were propagated successfully.
 Also, the article written first must have a sequence number of 1 and the article written next must have a sequence number of 2.
 Actual State Change: Success

+Tests for local-write mode:

+First, the mode on all of the servers and all of the clients must be local-write.

+Test Case: Write to "primary" server (NOTE: primary keyword in this mode is just a neccesity for code to work properly) Test Setup: One primary is set up and One client is connected to it.
+A backup is also set up.
+            Then, the client writes articles "hi", "test", "bye, which is a reply to article 2", and then reads them back from the primary.
+Next, the client connects to the backup server and also reads these articles on page 1.
+Expected State Change: The primary has the written articles to itself and the backup, and both servers retrieve them for the client on reads.
+Actual State Change: Success

+Test Case: Write to backup server
+Test Setup: One primary is set up and A backup is also set up.
+Client is connected to backup (non-primary)
+            Then, the client writes articles "hi", "test", "bye, which is a reply to article 2", and then reads them back from the backup.
+Next, the client connects to the primary server and also reads these articles on page 1.
+Expected State Change: The backup has the written articles to itself and the primary, and both servers retrieve them for the client on reads.
+Actual State Change: Success

+Test Case: Write to any server and read from another Test Setup: One primary is set up and backupa are also set up.
+Client is connected to any server.
+            Then, the client writes articles "hi", "test", "bye, which is a reply to article 2", and then reads them back from the current server.
+Next, the client connects to another server (can be primary server) and also reads these articles on page 1.
+Expected State Change: The written to server has the written articles to itself and the primary, In addition, on connection to new client fetch is called and finds seqnums if not on current server.
+Actual State Change: Success